Policies & Procedures

 - B.E.A.R.
 Code of Conduct

 - Title I Family Engagement

-Students may enter the Hutchinson School either through the rear of the school near the portables (off of 5th Street), through the Third Avenue door, or through the front lobby door on Lincoln Avenue at the Greeter Station.
-The first bell will ring at 8:15 am indicating that it is time for students to enter the building.
-At 8:20 am the next bell will ring and all students should be lined up outside of their classroom ready to begin their day.
-Any student arriving at 8:25 am will need to report to the main office for a late pass.
-Please note that since all doors are locked, students will need to enter through the main lobby door on Lincoln Avenue after 8:25 am.
-Our instructional day begins promptly at 8:30 am.
-IMPORTANT- there is no supervision for students prior to 8:15 am, so please refrain from dropping students off as there is no one to assist them in an emergency.
+Doors open for student arrival at 8:15 am and students should be in their classroom by 8:20 am.
+Any student arriving after 8:25 am is late and will need to report to the greeter for a late pass.
+Please note that since all doors are locked, students will need to enter through the main entrance door after 8:25 am, as our instructional day has begun.
+IMPORTANT- there is no supervision for students prior to 8:15 am, so please refrain from dropping students off before this time, as there is no one to assist them in an emergency.

-It’s important that children use the crosswalk and the path only.
-Before and after school, there are crossing guards at the intersections of: Lincoln Ave. and Fifth Ave., Lincoln Ave. and Fourth Ave., Lincoln Ave. and Third Ave., and Fifth St. and Second Ave.
+Before and after school, there are crossing guards at the intersections of: Lincoln Ave. and Fifth Ave., Lincoln Ave. and Fourth Ave., Lincoln Ave. and Third Ave., and 5th St. and Second Ave.
 Always use the crosswalk and listen to the crossing guards!

 Absence from School

 If your child is absent from school, please do the following:

 Phone the office at 914-738-3640 or send an email to Pasqua Perrino (firstname.lastname@example.org), Nurse Wolfenhaut (email@example.com

 ) and the classroom teacher.
 Please provide us with the reason for the absence and how long it will last.